Crown Jewel (2022): Preliminary matches

 The pay-per-view opened with Bobby Lashley facing Brock Lesnar.
 During Lesnar's entrance, Lashley shoved Lesnar into the steel steps, who injured his knee.
 Lashley performed a spear on Lesnar, threw Lesnar back into the ring, after which, the bell rang to officially start the match.
 After the match officially began, Lashley performed a spear on Lesnar, who rolled out of the ring and hobbled at ringside.
 Lashley performed a third spear on Lesnar through the barricade.
-Lashley performed a fourth spear on Lesnar for a nearfall.
-As Lashley tried to apply the Hurt Lock on Lesnar, Lesnar countered and performed three German Suplexes and an F-5 on Lashley for a nearfall.
+Lashley performed a fourth spear on Lesnar for a near fall.
+As Lashley tried to apply the Hurt Lock on Lesnar, Lesnar countered and performed three German Suplexes and an F-5 on Lashley for a near fall.
 Lashley then dominated Lesnar, however, Lesnar attempted a second F-5 only for Lashley to perform a spinebuster.
 In the closing moments, Lashley applied the Hurt Lock on Lesnar, who appeared to fade, however, Lesnar kicked the turnbuckle to break the hold.
 Lashley still kept the Hurt Lock applied, however, Lesnar landed on top of Lashley, and as Lashley's shoulders were on the mat, the referee counted the pin, thus Lesnar won the match.
 Following the match, an incensed Lashley applied the Hurt Lock on Lesnar.

 Next, Alexa Bliss and Asuka defended the WWE Women's Tag Team Championship against Damage CTRL (Dakota Kai and Iyo Sky).
 In the climax, as Bliss attempted Twisted Bliss on Kai, Nikki Cross appeared and performed a twisting neckbreaker on Bliss while the referee was distracted by Asuka and Sky.
 Kai then pinned Bliss to win the titles.

 After that, Drew McIntyre faced Karrion Kross (accompanied by Scarlett) in a Steel Cage match.
 During the match, as McIntyre attempted to escape from the cage's door, Scarlett incapacitated McIntyre and the referee with pepper spray.
 Kross then took advantage and attempted to escape, however, McIntyre applied the ankle lock on Kross to prevent Kross from escaping.
 Scarlett then locked the door to prevent McIntyre from escaping.
 However, McIntyre started to climb the cage in order to escape.
 Scarlett quickly opened the door to allow Kross to escape, however, McIntyre was able to escape the cage before Kross did, thus McIntyre won the match.

 In the fourth match, The Judgment Day (Finn Bálor, Damian Priest, and Dominik Mysterio, accompanied by Rhea Ripley) faced The O.C.
 (AJ Styles, Luke Gallows, and Karl Anderson).
 In the closing moments, as Styles attempted for the Phenomenal Forearm on Bálor, Ripley lifted Styles onto her shoulders and threw Styles face first onto the ring apron.
 Bálor performed the Coup De Grâce on Styles to win the match.